 An agile organisation that empowers decision making must embrace a culture of risk-taking.
 Team members need to feel safe to take calculated risks.
 They need to be able to make individual commitments, and put their neck on the line to make hard decisions or priority calls.
 This means that they also need to feel that they won’t be shot down if they make a mistake.
 The phrase “ask for forgiveness, not for permission” is often a good guideline.
 With this responsibility, team members must also be ready to explain their reasons for taking each decision, and the associated benefits to the business.

 4. Not restructuring the business to focus on collaboration and value

 At the heart of effective agile working is strong cooperation and efficient communication among teams.
 Teams should be organised cohesively, with common objectives and governance.
 Delivering great customer experiences, products or services requires input from cross-functional teams – who are able to provide different specialisms, experiences and perspectives.
 Most traditional businesses operate in functional teams, with management and objectives driven along these lines.
 This creates siloed working, where business and technology teams focus on optimising internal functions, rather than on end customers.
 Re-organising the company to address these challenges is one of the most radical changes required as part of an agile transformation.
 It is also a necessary one to reap the many benefits of agile.

 Spend some time working out what your customer value streams are, the sequences of steps or events that deliver value to a customer.
 Some example questions you can ask yourself:

 - What are the steps that create awareness of your brand or product in the mind of the customer?

-– What are the steps that create a order or signed contract?
+- What are the steps that create an order or signed contract?

 Build your teams are around these value streams rather than internal business functions.
 This helps refocus on true value delivery.